The Korte Company teamed with Cianbro Corporation on the 204,000-square-foot Design-Build project in Kingfield, Maine.

-Other features included five-inch thick insulation on the roof to reduce energy consumption, low VOC paints, 85% recycled fiber content for acoustical ceilings, and both self-dimming and automatic shut-off lighting for the warehouse and office areas.
-The project was designed for low water consumption by use of water-less urinals, low-flush toilets as well as no irrigation on site.
+Other features included five-inch-thick insulation on the roof to reduce energy consumption, low-VOC paints, 85% recycled fiber content for acoustical ceilings, and both self-dimming and automatic shut-off lighting for the warehouse and office areas.
+The project was designed for reduced water consumption by use of waterless urinals, low-flush toilets as well as no irrigation on site.

 Learn more about our food and beverage plant construction services.